Practice overview

 Insolvency

 Bobby has a busy insolvency practice and has acted in a number of high-profile and difficult cases.
 He has also been a contributing author of Kerr & Hunter on Receivers and Administrators and has been published in International Corporate Rescue.
+Many of his insolvency cases involve elements of fraud or related commercial disputes.

 Recent and ongoing cases of note include: